GABRIELS562/Module_10_StudentNo_JAIGAB621_Classcode_fto2405_A_Group_A_JAIME-GABRIELS_SDF10/README.md

 Database APIs: Interfaces enable communication between an application and a database, allowing for data retrieval, storage, modification, and deletion.
 Hardware APIs: These interfaces allow software to interact, control, and retrieve data from hardware devices.

 I'm most intrigued by the Hardware API.
 These smart devices can provide automation in your home.
-An example is being able to switch on the light, alarm, and pool pump from your an app on your cellphone.
+An example is being able to switch on the light, alarm, and pool pump from your app on your cellphone.

 4. **Practical Application and Tools**: Reflect on your experience with API exploration and implementation.
 Have you used any specific tools (such as Curl or API exploration tools) or libraries to interact with APIs?

-I have used Curl in the Spotify Developer site as shown on the Tutorial.
+I have used Curl on the Spotify Developer site as shown in the Tutorial.
 The Get tool for the Beyonce album and specific song "We Run the World"  Initially I  struggled because it's very specific with regards to characters.
 I too had an extra forward slash and did not copy the code correctly.
 Additionally, I had some trouble loading Curl in Terminal.

 5. **Learning and Improvement**: Considering the key concepts and your practical experiences, identify one area related to APIs where you feel confident and one area where you see a need for improvement.
 What steps will you take to enhance your understanding and skills in the area you wish to improve?

 I feel confident in identifying why an API would be necessary.
 How it is used specifically in the Spotify app example.
 It makes sense because it's something that I use daily.
 I can also wrap my head around the pay portal and weather app.
 I definetly need to brush up on the commands and requesting the commands (Get, Post, Put, Delete)  in devtools.
-I have not expolored any of the libraries and have not attempted to run or include an api in my own project.
+I have not explored any of the libraries and have not attempted to run or include an API in my project.
 I will have to redo and practice with a tutorial.